 Different physicians have different ideas of what a facelift will include in the procedure, but in my experience including these areas as described yield the best results.

 SMAS face lift

-An SMAS facelift by itself will not lift the temporal area.
+An SMAS facelift by itself will not lift the temporal area, since the operation was not designed to do that.
 An extended incision up into the temporal area from the facelift can give a slight amount of tightening in that area.
 A temporal lift can also be performed.
-For many examples of facelifts, please see the link below
+For many examples of facelifts, please see the link below.

 SMAS facelift does not lift the temporal area near the eyes